 If your feedback is related to the Open Data Hub Core, including technical bugs or suggestions as well as requests about datasets (i.e. points 1. to 3. above), please insert your issues on the following website:

 https://github.com/noi-techpark/bdp-core/issues

-If your feedback is related to the Open Data Hub Documentation, please send an email to : our Customer Service will take charge of it.
+If your feedback is related to the Open Data Hub Documentation, please insert your issue on the following website, using the template that suits your needs: